 What is mortgage prequalification?

-Prequalification will establish how big of a loan can be borrowed should the borrower move forward with the mortgage application.
-This process does not guarantee a loan will be approved but acts as a great starting place to establish financial needs and outline how much money can be borrowed.
+Prequalification establishes how large of a loan you’ll be able to borrow if you decide to move forward with the mortgage process.
+While it does not guarantee a loan will be approved, prequalification does act as a great starting place to establish financial needs and outline how much money can be borrowed.

 During prequalification, the borrower will provide documentation that lays out their financial status.
 This information is submitted by the prospective borrower and is not verified by the lender until a later stage.
 This gives the lender an overview of the borrower’s finances and helps determine if a mortgage loan is possible.

-Debt to income ratio is a variable used by lenders to determine if a borrower’s financial situation can afford the added expense of a mortgage loan.
-It is calculated by taking the total of the borrower’s monthly debt payments, divided by their gross monthly income.
+Debt-to-income ratio is a variable used by lenders to determine if a borrower’s financial situation can afford the added expense of a mortgage loan.
+It is calculated by taking the tota amount of the borrower’s monthly debt payments, divided by their gross monthly income.

 Following prequalification, preapproval is another initial step in building a mortgage loan.